ATFutures/who/README.md

 The OSM map of Kathmandu, with 2km x 2km grids placed at the centre of each municipality.
 </p>

 Kathmandu is very well represented on OSM, thanks to a number of local mapping organisations such as Kathmandu Living Labs (KLL) (X).
 The positional accuracy and the completeness of the OSM datasets is observed to be very similar to that of Bristol.
 In other words, in comparison with GAMA, the quality of OSM dataset of kathmandu is better.
-For example, zooming into two randomly selected municipalities; BaadBhanjyang (fig. xx(a)) and Lapsephedi (fig. xx(b)), representing an urban and semi-urban municipalities, respectively, we found the positional accuracy of the OSM road network to be very similar to that of Bristol area.
+For example, zooming into two randomly selected municipalities; BaadBhanjyang and Lapsephedi (Figure @ref(fig:osmkat)), representing an urban and semi-urban municipalities, respectively, we found the positional accuracy of the OSM road network to be very similar to that of Bristol area.
 Also, we found every single road segment to have been properly captured, indicating a 100% completeness level.

 <div class="figure">
 <img src="fig/quality assessment_osm_kathmandu.png" alt="(a) BaadBhanjyang - an urban municipality and (b) Lapsephedi - a semi-urban municipality." width="100%" />